 Deletion Extension Monitor

-As useful as DEM is, probably only a handful of users would need to use such tool.
-There are not many software that can monitor deleted files and DEM is one of them.
+There are many tools that logs changes to monitored folders but very specializes in only monitoring deleted files based on file extensions.
 Another utility that can do what DEM does is Process Monitor.
 You will need to get the filters right which can be too confusing and powerful to not so advanced users.
-DEM is compatible with Windows 200 to Windows 7 but only for 32bit.
+As previously said, Deletion Extension Monitor used to be a shareware that cost $9.99 for 1 PC license valid for lifetime but somewhere along the way it has turned into a freeware.
+Deletion Extension Monitor is compatible with Windows 2000 to Windows 7 but only for 32bit.

 Related posts: